Janice Forsyth

 About Me

-I frequently work with governments and non-profit organizations to develop more and better opportunities for Indigenous people to engage in physical activities.
+I often work with governments and non-profit organizations to develop more and better opportunities for Indigenous people to engage in sport and physical activity.
 Sometimes this work involves an educational component for decision-makers who are interested in learning how to create more culturally relevant programs with and for Indigenous people.
-Other times, it involves policy and program development and analysis.
-The end result is more informed decision-making and stronger collaborative partnerships in the sport, physical activity, physical health and education sectors throughout Canada.
+Other times, it involves policy and program development and analysis, or research to address an issue of concern.
+The end result is more informed decision-making and stronger collaborative partnerships with Indigenous people, communities, and organizations.

 I am a member of the Fisher River Cree Nation.